Psalms 27; 147:12-20, Jeremiah 26:1-16 (17-24), Romans 11:1-12, John 10:19-42

 What does loyalty look like?

-To be loyal to people or institutions, do we defend them even when we think they are wrong?
+To be loyal to people or institutions, do we have to defend them even when we think they are wrong?
 If we believe we belong to the greatest family, team, nation, or religion we understandably want to defend it from outside threats, but how do we deal with internal dissent?
-Is it possible to think something is great yet flawed, perhaps deeply?
+Is it possible to think something is great yet flawed – perhaps deeply?

 The Jewish people comprised both a religion and a nation, two things which inspire intense loyalty.
 The prophet Jeremiah loved his fellow Jews and so spoke bluntly to them about the path of self-destruction they as a people were heading down.
 Because he dared to speak of Judah’s flaws, its officials decided to repay Jeremiah’s love and loyalty with a death sentence.
 By the (literal) grace of God he escaped, but another prophet named Uriah was not so lucky.